- Calendar

 Reach the store early

-The saying " Early bird catches the worm" is the most fitting phrase in this case.
-Black Friday is a time of frenzy shopping when people everywhere would like to hoard items.
-In order to avoid the last minute rush and traffic, make sure to reach the store in your list early.
+The saying " Early bird catches the worm” is the most fitting phrase in this case.
+Black Friday is a time of frenzy shopping when people everywhere like to hoard items.
+In order to avoid the last-minute rush and traffic, make sure to reach the store on or before time.
 Moreover, the doorbusters have limited stocks so you might miss out if you do not reach on time.

 Avoid Sizing Hassles